ssjmelissa/ssjmelissa/README.md

 ### Hello!
 My name is...
 Melissa, but you can call me Mel.

-### What I do...
-I am a Senior Coporate Account Executive at GitHub looking after APAC customers.

-### Who I am...

-Currently enjoying my full-time residency at GitHub, the home to millions of developers worldwide.
+I am a Senior Account Executive, currently enjoying my full-time residency at GitHub - the home to millions of developers worldwide.
 Always looking to broaden my skills and connect with people.
-Connect with me if you would like to chat about GitHub (or tech in general!) explore employment opportunities in sales, or even just to say hello to a friendly face.
+Reach out to me if you would like to chat about GitHub (or tech in general!) explore employment opportunities in sales, or even just to say hello to a friendly face.

 # ♡ frommetoyou.
 ![giphy (2)](https://user-images.githubusercontent.com/48047079/139785348-d4dc47c3-b70b-40bc-b51c-490042f27563.gif)

 ### While you're here...
 Be sure to check out these resources!
-Whether you're looking to streamline your development workflows, improve your AppSec practices, or are interested to dive into into some cool features and exciting news - I got you covered.
+Whether you're looking to streamline your development workflows, embed AI across your SDLC, improve your AppSec practices, or are interested to dive into into some cool features and exciting news - I've got you covered.

 <br>